ACDiT: Interpolating Autoregressive Conditional Modeling and Diffusion Transformer

-Based on these desiderata, we analyze representative existing autoregressive diffusion methods.
-Diffusion-Forcing~\citep{diffusionforcing} proposes to use different-level random noise in the different positions of a sequence.
-Thus, in the inference process, denoising the subsequent positions from a clean past and be seen as a special case denoising different levels of noise.
+Based on these desiderata, we analyze representative autoregressive diffusion methods. \textbf{Diffusion-Forcing}~\citep{diffusionforcing} proposes to use different-level random noise in different positions of a sequence.
+Thus, in the inference process, denoising subsequent positions from a clean past can be seen as a special case of denoising different levels of noise.
 Their method does not meet the first desideratum.
 In the training process, the future is not predicted from the precise representation of the past.
-In MAR~\citep{mar}, the diffusion process is trained based on the latent in the last position, which does not satisfy the third desideratum.
+In \textbf{MAR}~\citep{mar}, the diffusion process is trained based on the block in the last position, which does not satisfy the third desideratum.
 Moreover, the diffusion process sorely leverages the head part of the network, which conflicts with the second desideratum.
 To address suboptimal performance due to the causal direction based on this design, MAR incorporates bidirectional attention, which requires recomputing attention at each step and prevents the use of KV-Cache during inference.
 In \textbf{Transfusion}~\citep{transfusion} and \textbf{Monoformer}~\citep{zhao2024monoformer}, the autoregressive generation is restricted to the textual modality and is not applied within the visual modality.
 Image generation in these models follows the standard diffusion process conditioned on preceding text inputs, without incorporating autoregressive prediction over visual patches.
-Moreover, in visual understanding tasks or multi-image generation settings, subsequent text and images attend to the noise version of the preceding image, which conflicts with the first desideratum.
-To mitigate this issue, these models reduce the noise schedule, i.e., limiting maximum noise steps to 500 instead of 1000, in 20\% image captioning pairs, which is not an optimal strategy.
+Moreover, in visual understanding tasks or multi-image generation settings, subsequent text and images attend to the noisy version of the preceding image, which conflicts with the first desideratum.
+To mitigate this issue, these models reduce the noise schedule, i.e., halving the maximum number of diffusion steps in 20\% of image-captioning pairs, which is not an optimal strategy.
 See the visual comparison of these models in Fig.~\ref{fig:model_compare}.